-- A shower or give a sponge bath every morning.
+- Follow proper hygiene practices such as showering or giving a sponge bath to the baby every morning.
 Daily morning cleaning is essential to remove eggs that are laid overnight.

 - Wipe your baby’s bottom every time you change the diapers.

-- Wash all the bedding, clothes, towels, diapers in hot water to kill pinworms and eggs.
+- Wash all the bedding, clothes, towels, diapers in hot water to kill pinworms and eggs to prevent re-contamination.
 It prevents infection that may recur.
 Also, clean the chairs and couches and vacuum all the carpets at your home.

 - Wash her toys with soap and hot water.
-Also, keep the floor, table, and other surfaces tidy that your baby may come in contact.
+Also, keep the floor, table, and other surfaces tidy so that your baby may come in contact (3).

 - Open the blinds and curtains so that there is proper sunlight into the rooms.
-Pinworm eggs are sensitive to sunlight, so it can kill them.
+Pinworm eggs are sensitive to sunlight, so it can kill them (1).

-Although you can always consult your baby’s doctor for pinworm infection, you can also try out the below given home remedies to begin the treatment immediately.
+Although you must always consult your baby’s doctor for pinworm infection.
+Meanwhile, you may also try out some of these home remedies to manage the infection.

 It is common for the pinworm infection to recur after several months of treatment.
 If you find symptoms again, call a doctor immediately and go ahead with the treatment.

 - Clean your baby’s nails using a scrub brush to prevent eggs from getting trapped in the nails.

 - Do not encourage thumb sucking habits in your child.